khaloodi/sequelize-orm-with-express/README.md

 # Sequelize + Express

 CRUD app using Sequelize ORM & Express middleware to display articles stored in a local SQLite database.
+Web form allows users to add articles stored in a SQLite database.
+Pug templates are used to display articles stored in database.

 **Built With**
 - [Node](https://nodejs.org/)